 For example, someone who applied for RHI with an air source heat pump in 2014 received a starting tariff just over 7p per kW/h compared to almost 11p per kW/h at 2020’s rates.

 There are payment caps in place, relevant to properties with larger heat demands.

-According to UK government figures, people signed-up to the RHI have received payments of up to £2,800 a year.
-They’ve also saved up to 5.2 tonnes of carbon emissions annually, based on a typical 3-bed, semi-detached property.
+According to UK Government figures, people signed-up to the RHI have received payments of up to £2,800 a year.
+They’ve also saved up to 5.2 tonnes of carbon emissions annually, based on a typical three-bed, semi-detached property.
 Exact payments and savings depend on the system installed and it is replacing; the most popular installation option being heat pumps.

 These figures are supported up by impressive statistics for RHI adopters when looking at energy production, or gigawatt hours.
 A gigawatt hour (GWh) equals one million kilowatt hours (kWh) of electricity – enough to power around one million homes for an hour.

-The Committee on Climate Change wants to radically up the ante and have 15m UK homes with heat pumps or hybrid heat pumps by 2035 – a huge leap compared to the 95,000 RHI successes thus far.
+The Committee on Climate Change wants to radically up the ante and have 15 million UK homes with heat pumps or hybrid heat pumps by 2035 – a huge leap compared to the 95,000 RHI successes thus far.

 This is a massive challenge for the UK, not just for the heating industry, but also in terms of building trust and awareness, making more customers interested in renewable heating options.

 Felicity Tolley, programme manager, Scottish Home Renewables at Energy Saving Trust, said: “We need something to replace RHI, whether it’s another incentive, or regulation, or a mix of both.
 Without additional measures after April 2021 we expect to see the uptake of renewables heating options slow, making it so much harder to meet our emissions reduction targets.”